riscv-software-src/riscv-tools/README.md

 In the installation guide for Linux builds, we built only the simulator and the front-end server.
-Binaries built against Newlib with `riscv-gcc` will not have the luxury of being run on a full-blown operating system, but they will still demand to have access to some crucial system calls.
+Binaries built against Newlib with `riscv-gnu-toolchain` will not have the luxury of being run on a full-blown operating system, but they will still demand to have access to some crucial system calls.